apache/rave/README.txt

   - To build the virtual machine, simply run `vagrant up`.

+  - Run `bower install` from the root directory.

   - Run `npm install` from the root directory.

 To run the apache rave application: